-The outgoing Toyota Auris Hybrid has always been an achingly sensible car.
-Like fixing the interest rate on your mortgage or routinely swapping your gas and electricity supplier, driving it isn’t particularly exciting - but you get an innate satisfaction in the level-headed, wallet-friendly nature of it all.
+The outgoing Toyota Auris hybrid was always an achingly sensible car.
+Driving one isn’t particularly exciting – like fixing the interest rate on your mortgage, or routinely swapping your gas and electricity supplier – but there’s an innate satisfaction in the level-headed, wallet-friendly nature of it all.

-Thing is, with diesel power officially less cool than loudly asking for an extra plastic straw at the bar, now is a great time for a petrol-hybrid hatchback, particularly one that drives like a conventional car and doesn’t shout about its eco-friendly nature to quite the same extent as the Toyota Prius.
+Thing is, diesel power is officially as cool as a single-use paper coffee cup, so now is a great time for a petrol-electric hybrid hatchback – particularly one that drives like a conventional car and doesn’t shout out its eco-friendly nature in the same way as the Toyota Prius does.

 We live with a Toyota Prius hybrid

-Yes – one that dates back to 1966 and spans (including this one) 12 generations, with more examples sold worldwide than any other car.
-It's some lineage for our early pre-production prototype Toyota Corolla review.
+Yes – one that dates back to 1966 and spans 12 generations (including this one), with more examples sold worldwide than any other car.

-Despite that slightly backward-facing nameplate, the new Corolla is packed with high tech, being based on the same TNGA underpinnings as the C-HR, which is a surprisingly fun car to drive.
+Despite that slightly backward-facing nameplate, the new Corolla is packed with high levels of tech, being based on the same TNGA underpinnings as the Prius and C-HR – the latter being a surprisingly fun SUV to drive.

 Tell me more about this new 2.0-litre hybrid engine

-You get a combined output of 178bhp and 141lb ft of torque, figures aimed at taking a swipe at the 2.0-litre VW Golf TDI, which, by the way, will take nearly half a second longer to get to 0-62mph than the Corolla.
+You get a combined output of 178bhp and 140lb ft of torque, figures aimed at taking a swipe at the 2.0-litre VW Golf GTD, which, by the way, will get to 0-62mph nearly half a second quicker than this.

-The Toyota takes 7.9 seconds to crack the benchmark sprint and crucially is considerably quicker than the old Auris from 50-70mph, feeling suitably more flexible and spontaneously powerful on faster roads.
-In short, you’ll spend a lot less time with the accelerator rammed against the firewall to achieve the same end.
+The Toyota takes 7.9 seconds to crack the benchmark sprint and, crucially, is considerably quicker than the old Auris from 50 to 70mph, feeling suitably more flexible and spontaneously powerful on faster roads.
+In short, you’ll spend a lot less time with the accelerator rammed against the firewall to achieve the same result.